rizfahma/nustrato/src/content/work/telkomsel.md

 ---
-company: "Telkomsel"
+company: "Digital Company"
 role: "Full Time Employee"
 dateStart: "07/01/2023"
 dateEnd: "Now"
 ---

-Move to Telkomsel, Telkom Indonesia's largest subsidiary as a part of Employee Transfer program.
+Move to Digital Company, One of the largest operator in the country.

-- Joined as an IT IPTV Solution staff
+- Joined as a staff
+- Got Promoted
 - A new career challenge